iDBlock Next

 component_id,

-which follows the same formation law documented here and can be used to define whether the identification occurred on a primary iDFace, secondary iDFace, Collector's Wiegand or IHM (with decoded values "0MS1", "0MS2", "0WS0" and "0TS0", respectively), facilitating the correct management by the online server.
+which follows the same formation law documented here and can be used to define whether the identification occurred on a primary iDFace, secondary iDFace, Collector's Wiegand or HMI (with decoded values "0MS1", "0MS2", "0WS0" and "0TS0", respectively), facilitating the correct management by the online server.

 Exit of visitors